EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 )
 ```

 This is the basics, you should have a working map now.

-### Make the map load dynamically
+### Make the Map dynamic

 Since this map has a pretty heavy payload of dependencies, we're going to use `next/dynamic` to dynamically load the necessary javascript upon page load.